← Back to ResourcesBreed Guides

 4. Many owners describe a “last good day” feeling that signals time

 There is no shame in any decision.
-Severe IVDD without recovery prospect is a humane reason to choose euthanasia.
-Many Calgary families successfully manage post-IVDD paraplegic Dachshunds for 5+ years with full quality of life.
+Severe IVDD without a real prospect of recovery is a humane reason to choose euthanasia.
+Many Calgary families care for paraplegic Dachshunds post-IVDD for 5+ years with full quality of life.
 Both paths are acts of love.

 Frequently Asked Questions

-Strict crate rest immediately, pain management, vet decision tree (conservative Grade 1–2 vs surgery Grade 3–5 within 24–48 hr).
+Strict crate rest right away, pain management, vet decision tree (conservative Grade 1–2 vs surgery Grade 3–5 within 24–48 hr).
 Calgary specialty: Western Veterinary Specialist Centre, VCA Canada West.

 8 weeks crate rest survival?